Bella Vista trial: Director Danny Cancian accused of lying in court

 Cancian replied: "Am I not allowed to smile?
 Sorry about that."

-Marchant: "If this other company existed it was because Bella Vista Homes was in deep financial strife and you were funneling money out of Bella Visa Homes weren't you?"
+Marchant: "If this other company existed it was because Bella Vista Homes was in deep financial strife and you were funnelling money out of Bella Visa Homes weren't you?"

 Gasps could be heard from the public gallery before Cancian replied: "I'm doing something that you're not used to Mr Marchant, I'm telling the truth."